Python if, elif, and else Statements

 STATEMENT2

 If EXPRESSION evaluates to True, STATEMENT1 is executed.
-Otherwise, if EXPRESSION returns False, STATEMENT2 is executed.
+Otherwise, STATEMENT2 is executed.
 You can have only one else clause in the statement.

-The else keyword must end with (:) colon and to be at the same indentation level as the corresponding if keyword.
+The else keyword must end with a colon (:) and be at the same indentation level as the corresponding if keyword.

 number = int(input('Enter a number: '))